EPA's Region 6 Office

 Serving: Arkansas, Louisiana, New Mexico, Oklahoma, Texas, and 66 Tribal Nations

 Our vision is to make environmental compliance commonplace and to establish a culture that promotes going beyond compliance through collaboration, innovation and partnership.
 Our mission is to promote compliance with Federal environmental regulations in partnership with our States and Tribes.

-Clean Air (CAA) and Toxic Substances (TSCA)
+Clean Air Act (CAA)

-National Pollutants Discharge Elimination System, and
+National Pollutants Discharge Elimination Systems (NPDES)

-Public Water Supply.
+Public Water Supply (PWS)

 Superfund Division, Director, Carl Edlund, implements and enforces the federal Comprehensive Environmental Response, Compensation and Liability Act (CERCLA), the Superfund Amendments and Reauthorization Act (SARA), Brownfields and the Oil Pollution Act (OPA) enforcement.

-Multimedia Planning and Permitting Division, Director, Wren Stenger, is responsible for permitting facilities under the federal Air Programs, Hazardous Wastes (RCRA) information and the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) pesticides program.
+Multimedia Planning and Permitting Division, Director, Wren Stenger, is responsible for permitting facilities under the federal Programs, Hazardous Wastes (RCRA) information and the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) pesticides program.
 The division also has enforcement responsibilities for the Underground Storage Tank/Leaking Underground Storage Tank (UST/LUST) program.

 Ben Harrison, Deputy Regional Counsel, is responsible for advising on the legal sufficiency of permits, program delegation to the States, grants, Freedom of Information Act inquiries/requests, National Environmental Policy Act, general law, personnel and ethics issues, as well as providing official legal interpretation of Agency regulations.